Density theorems for intersection graphs of t-monotone curves: Simple topological graphs with no pairwise disjoint edges

 Now we reflect the part of $G$ that lies above the $y = 1$ line about the $y$-axis.
-Then erase the edges in the strip $0\leq y \leq 1$ and replace them by straight line segments that reconnects the corresponding pairs on the line $y = 0$ and $y = 1$.
+Then erase the edges in the strip $0\leq y \leq 1$ and replace them by straight line segments that reconnect the corresponding pairs on the line $y = 0$ and $y = 1$.
+Note that our topological graph is no longer simple, and the edges are no longer $t$-monotone.
 See Figure \ref{redraw}, and note that our graph is no longer simple.

 Notice that if any two edges crossed in the original drawing, then they must cross an even number of times in the new drawing.
 Indeed, suppose the edges $e_1$ and $e_2$ crossed in the original drawing.
 Since $G$ is simple, they share exactly 1 point in common.
 Let $k_i$ denote the number of times edge $e_i$ crosses the strip for $i \in \{1,2\}$, and note that $k_i$ must be odd.
 After we have redrawn our graph, these $k_1+k_2$ segments inside the strip will now pairwise cross, creating ${k_1 + k_2 \choose 2}$ crossing points.
 Since edge $e_i$ will now cross itself ${k_i \choose 2}$ times, this implies that there are now